 2. Open Up Disk Utility On Your iMac or MacBook.

 To partition your WD Elements you use your Mac’s disk management software.
 It’s called Disk Utility.
 You’ll have used the same software when you formatted your WD hard drive.

 You can start up your software through a finder window search.

 Type Disk Utility into the search window.

-To the left of the popup window you’ll find your WD Elements drive listed.
-It’s under the ‘External’ drives heading.
+To the left of the popup window, you’ll find your WD Elements drive listed.
+You’ll find it under the ‘External’ drives heading.

 Click on your WD Elements at the top level of the list.
 (Important)

 Can’t see the External Drive List or only one heading?

 You can fix this by looking at the top of your Disk Utility popup window.

 Choose ‘Show all Devices’ this will show you the drive and the volume.
 All the levels.
 And you’ll be able to pick your WD Elements drive.